emn178/chartjs-plugin-labels/README.md

       // draw text in arc, default is false
       arcText: true,

+      // draw text on the border, default is false
+      borderText: true,

       // format text, work when mode is 'value'
       format: function (value) {
         return '$' + value;